1-800-460-5597 (US & Canada)

 Norwich welcomes goal-oriented military personnel who share our passion for public service and are committed to furthering their field and contributing positively to their community.
 The following eligibility requirements are intended to ensure that those admitted to the program will be able to take full advantage of Norwich’s rigorous academic environment.
 Applicants not meeting these requirements will be assessed on a case-by-case basis.

-*Prospective students who have completed military or professional training that has not been ACE reviewed may petition to Chair of Continuing Studies to have their training reviewed and assessed for transfer credit.
+*Prospective students who have completed military or professional training that has not been ACE reviewed may petition the Chair of Continuing Studies to have their training reviewed and assessed for transfer credit.

 To apply, you must submit the following no less than four weeks prior to your desired start date: